nuvolaris/nuvolaris-documentation/Install_Ubuntu.md

 The installation can take a few minutes to complete, mostly because a number of large Docker images must be downloaded.

-If you ware curious, you can check what is happening on the Kubernetes cluster running (in another terminal) the command `watch kubectl -n nuvolaris get po,svc`.
+If you were curious, you can check what is happening on the Kubernetes cluster running (in another terminal) the command `watch microk8s kubectl -n nuvolaris get po,svc`.

 If something goes wrong, please check the [troubleshooting](Troubleshooting.md) page.

 ### Accessing the serverless environment remotely

-Now that your serverless environemnt is ready you can access it from anywhere, using the configured `apihost` and `auth` key.
+Now that your serverless environment is ready you can access it from anywhere, using the configured `apihost` and `auth` key.

-Type `nuv wsk proerty get`.
+Type `nuv wsk property get`.
 It will show something like this:

 ```
 whisk API host		<apihost>